 The program outcomes criteria for the baccalaureate program have been developed to establish the parameters of measurable indicators of student success.
 The program outcome criteria include acquisition of content and clinical practice standards that are operationalized into five specific nursing roles suggested by the American Association of Colleges of Nursing AACN (Standards for Accreditation of Baccalaureate Education for Professional Nursing Practice, 2013).
+Concepts measured include; patient centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety informatics, professionalism, and leadership and communication.

-These nursing roles are; provider of care, teacher, advocate, coordinator of care, and member of the nursing profession.
-Two levels of program outcome criteria have been developed based on these roles.
+Two levels of program outcome criteria have been developed based on these concepts.
 Generic students are expected to meet the Level I outcome criteria after successful completion of sophomore, and first semester junior level generic nursing courses.
 Since these Level I outcome criteria represent a basic minimum level of competencies, RN transfer students are admitted to the program with the expectation that they are able to meet these, and in some cases, exceed these outcome criteria.
 This expectation is based on their prior educational experience and maturation, as a result of their clinical practice.

 The Level II outcome criteria reflect a level of competence beyond the minimum level of competencies and represent a level of performance expected by a baccalaureate graduate nurse.
 These outcome criteria are consistent with the competencies of the baccalaureate nurse suggested by the AACN (Standards for Accreditation of Baccalaureate Education for Professional Nursing Practice, 2013).
 Both generic and transfer RN students are expected to meet the Level II outcome criteria at the successful completion of specific senior nursing courses in the baccalaureate program.